This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 While the list is not exhaustive, these are the common situations where they turn into a protective dog, nearly instinctively.

-The situations when a protective dog becomes overprotective:
+The situations when a dog is overprotective:

 - When dogs protect owners from non-threatening people